spmcginnis/djs_lolbot/README.md

 - Refactor to fetch the champion data and store as local json.
 - Refactor to fetch the champion splash art
 - Refactor whois to query the cached files
+- Account for all champion names and some common nicknames

 ## Using
 - node